ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ======

 This module relies on the |ns3| tracing subsystem for output.
-The ``OFSwitch13Helper`` class allows users to monitor control-plane traffic by enabling PCAP and ASCII trace files for the ``NetDevices`` used to create the OpenFlow Channel (using methods ``EnableOpenFlowPcap()`` and ``EnableOpenFlowAscii()``, respectively).
-This can be useful to analyze the OpenFlow messages exchanged between switches and controllers that were configured by this helper using the ``Install*()`` methods.
+The ``OFSwitch13Helper`` base class allows users to monitor control-plane traffic by enabling PCAP and ASCII trace files for the ``NetDevices`` used to create the OpenFlow Channel(s).
+This can be useful to analyze the OpenFlow messages exchanged between switches and controllers on this network domain.
+To enable these traces just call the ``EnableOpenFlowPcap()`` and ``EnableOpenFlowAscii()`` helper member functions *after* configuring the switches and creating the OpenFlow channels.
 It is also possible to enable PCAP and ASCII trace files to monitor data-plane traffic on switch ports using the standard ``CsmaHelper`` trace functions.

 For performance evaluation, the ``OFSwitch13StatsCalculator`` class can monitor statistics of an OpenFlow switch datapath.
 The instances of this class connect